lin762/XMLtoCSV/README.md

+# XML to CSV Parser
-# Parses XML files containing semiconductor wafer test data and converts it to CSV files
+Parses XML files containing semiconductor wafer test data and converts it to CSV files